DoggyApp/.github/profile/README.md

 ## 6.0 Roadmap (in no general order...)

-- Build a dedicated testing environment for the application on ElasticBeanstalk and intergrate a pipeline for the frontend and backend, so that proper development can begin on the application itself.
+- Build a dedicated testing environment for the application on ElasticBeanstalk and intergrate a Jenknins pipeline for the frontend and backend, so that proper development can begin on the application itself.
-  > It needs the core features of the application built (though I'm more interested in the Kubernetes set up, so a lot of this might end up being the last thing I do ...)
+  > It needs the core features of the application built
   > Also Development of the application shouldn't happen in the production environment both for cost and for security.
+  > It would be ideal if I could also feature a staging environment where the application could automatically deploy to production after the tests have passed, I would be shocked if Jenkins couldn't this.

 - Deep dive into the monitoring suit...
   > Collect logs and forward alerts not just from the frontend and backend but also from other namespaces and pods.